-“He was going by the name Ben David by then and was offered the job after another teacher dropped out mid-term,” former colleague Natasha Fitzsimons told the Olive Press.
+“He was going by the name Ben David by then and was offered the job after another teacher dropped out mid-term,” a former colleague told the Olive Press.

 “I think they were desperate to fill the position and so maybe they weren’t as thorough as they should have been.